 What if I get audited?

 2.)
-The IRS proposes a change and you agree to the change.
+The IRS proposes a change, and you agree to the change.

-What if I owe a penalty?
+What if I owe a penalty for taxes?

 It’s important to understand why certain people receive tax penalties.
-The IRS requires that if you owe taxes, you must pay your bill by the tax deadline.
-If you don’t, you may have to pay a penalty.
-If you need more time to file your taxes but you don’t request more time from the IRS, you could also be penalized.
+The IRS requires you to pay your bill by the tax deadline if you owe.
+If you don’t pay by the deadline, you may have to pay a penalty.
+If you need more time to file your taxes, but you don’t request more time from the IRS, you could also be penalized.